Managing the Development of Your Enrollment Marketing Assets

 3. Your School’s Website

-Take a critical look at your website, and answer these two questions:
+Take a critical look at your school website.
+Answer these two questions:

-2. Is it easy for parents who have been convinced that we are a great school to quickly and conveniently take the next step in enrollment?
+- Is it easy for parents to quickly take the next step in enrollment?

 If you can’t answer yes to both of these questions — stop now and spend more time on your school’s website.